Shabbat (Talmud): Subject matter

-— "Six days you shall labor and do all your work; but on the seventh day, which is a Sabbath in honor of the Lord your God, you shall not do any work, neither you, nor your son, nor your daughter, nor your male or female servant, nor your cattle, nor the stranger who is within your gates."
+— "Six days you shall labor and do all your work; but on the seventh day, which is a Sabbath in honor of the your God, you shall not do any work, neither you, nor your son, nor your daughter, nor your male or female servant, nor your cattle, nor the stranger who is within your gates."

 This tractate primarily covers the laws of observing Shabbat, the weekly day of rest.
 It provides comprehensive explanations of the types of activities prohibited on Shabbat, the sources in the Torah for these prohibitions, the details of the laws, and the rabbinic rulings connected with them.
-It also deals with matters concerning other mitzvot that apply on Shabbat.
+It also deals with matters concerning other (מִצְוֹת) that apply on Shabbat.
 In addition, the main discussion about the laws of Hanukkah are included in the Babylonian Talmud.

-The Sabbath is one of the most important religious practices of Judaism, and the Mishnah and Talmud go to great lengths to carefully define and precisely determine how it is to be observed.
-This concern was a reflection of its importance in the Biblical sources, in which there are more reminders about Sabbath observance than about any other matter, with the possible exception of the prohibitions against idolatry.
+The Sabbath is one of the most important religious practices of normative Judaism, and the Mishnah and Talmud go to great lengths to carefully define and precisely determine how it is to be observed.
+This concern reflected its importance in the biblical sources, where there are more reminders of Sabbath observance than of any other matter, with the possible exception of the prohibitions against idolatry.